|Go to verse:|

 |Mat 11:26||- (top)|

 “All things.”
-Although the text does not say so, it is clear from the content of what Jesus is saying that he has stopped his prayer and has started speaking to his disciples.
+Although the text does not say so, we learn from the content of what Jesus is saying that he has stopped his prayer and has started speaking to his disciples.

 “really knows...really know.”
 The Greek word is epiginōskō (#1921 ἐπιγινώσκω) an intensified form of ginōskō (#1097 γινώσκω).
 At that time in Jesus’ ministry, no one really understood the Son except the Father, and no one really knew and understood God but the Son and those people to whom the Son revealed Him, such as Jesus’ close disciples.
 All one has to do is look at the misguided doctrine and behavior of the Pharisees and Sadducees to know they did not “really know” God.
 They knew things about Him, but they did not “really” know Him.
 That is still true today.
 Many people know some things about God, but do not “really know” Him.